Dhruvpatel-10/Arlo-Ai/README.md

 2. **Open the `.env` file and update the environment variables as needed**:

-   - Replace placeholders with your actual values (e.g., API keys, paths).
+   - Replace placeholders with your actual values (e.g., API keys).

 3. **Save the `.env` file**.